vercel/next.js/docs/api-routes/api-middlewares.md

 The `api` object includes all configs available for API routes.

 `bodyParser` Enables body parsing.
-You can disable it if you want to consume it as a `Stream`.
+If you want to consume it as a `Stream`, you can disable it.

-Disabling it will allow you to verify the raw body of a webhook request.
+Disabling it will allow you to verify the raw body of a **webhook** request.

 ```js
 export const config = {